Audit Assistance & Three-Way Reconciliation

 In order to survive an audit, it is very important that you print these reports every month to ensure proper reconciliation of your records and to provide proper documentation during an audit.

-Download the Audit Assistance – Rentec Audit Reports Checklist Here: Audit Assistance – Rentec Audit Reports Checklist
+A downloadable Audit Assistance – Rentec Audit Reports Checklist can be found here: Audit Assistance – Rentec Audit Reports Checklist

 Rentec Direct will happily guide you through your audit to help you find the necessary reports that demonstrate your compliance with your state’s real estate commission accounting guidelines and principles.